 The Communal Learning Areas (CLAs) are designed with the vision of having a space where children can express their creativity and drive their own learning.
 These are multi-faceted spaces where children can be creative through Art and Design and Technology.

 Children can use this space to extend their reading, research and work on projects using technology.
 Children also consolidate the skills developed in the classroom through activities and projects in the CLA.
-This is a great initiative which enriches the learning experience beyond the classroom.
+This is a great initiative which enriches the learning experience beyond the classroom through team work and collaboration

-Since the beginning of 2022, we offer a bridging class for Gr 1 – 3 children who require specialised assistance in the foundation phase, with the aim of integrating children back into mainstream classes in Grade 4.
+We offer a bridging class for Gr 1 – 4 children who require specialised assistance, with the aim of integrating children back into mainstream classes in Grade 5 onwards.
 The purpose of having the bridging classes on the same campus is to give all children the opportunity for inclusivity, as well as to be integrated into the school and all the activities on offer.

 This does not mean that we cater for children who may have developmental delays and other related barriers to learning and who still need the specialised environment established remedial schools offer.